Buy your two-wheeler insurance in 60 seconds!⚡

 Are Cyclones Covered Under Bike Insurance Policy?

-As per the Motor Vehicle Act of 1988, all two-wheeler owners must have at least a third-party bike insurance policy.
+Under the Motor Vehicle Act of 1988, every two-wheeler owners must at least have a third-party liability insurance policy.
 However, it is not enough to cover the damages caused to the own vehicle.
-You must have a comprehensive bike insurance policy to cover the damages caused in unforeseen situations, including the damages/loss caused by the cyclone.
+To cover the damages caused by natural calamities, you must have a comprehensive bike insurance policy.

 Steps to Follow in Case Your Bike is Damaged in a Cyclone

-If any tree or structure collapses on the insured bike during a cyclone, do not try to remove it.
+If your bike is damaged by a cyclone, avoid moving it immediately.
 Instead, you can follow the below procedure to repair your motorcycle:

 If a cyclone or a natural disaster has caused damage to your bike, you should first inform your bike insurance company.
-If you have purchased the bike policy from Policybazaar.com, you can easily connect with our claim assistance team through a dedicated toll-free number, WhatsApp, and email.
+If you have purchased the bike policy from Policybazaar.com, you can easily connect with our claim assistance team through a dedicated toll-free number or email.

 For major accidents or severe cases, the IRDA (Insurance Regulatory Development Authority of India) contact the insurance provider to offer a fast-track online claim settlement process.
 It is recommended to keep your bike insurance documents ready and registration details accessible.